miroapp/app-examples/examples/monetization-with-stripe/README.md

 https://github.com/miroapp/app-examples/assets/10428517/1e6862de-8617-46ef-b265-97ff1cbfe8bf

-7. Go to your developer team, and open your boards. <b>Refresh your browser</b>.
+7. Go to your developer team, and open your boards.
 8. Click on the plus icon from the bottom section of your left sidebar.
 If you hover over it, it will say `More apps`.
 9. Search for your app `Monetization with Stripe` or whatever you chose to name it.
 Click on your app to use it, as shown in the video below.